-Scholastica Law Review Submission Insights: 2024 Edition
+Scholastica Law Review Submission Insights: 2025 Edition

 A data-driven look at the legal scholarship cycle

-Updated Jan 2024
+Updated Jan 2025

 When do law reviews open?

-As was the case in all previous Scholastica submission cycle data pulls, most law reviews began opening in late January and late July, and the days with the most law review openings were February 1st and August 1st, respectively.
+As was the case in all previous Scholastica submission cycle data pulls, most law reviews began opening in late January and late July, and the days with the most law review openings were February 1st, followed by August 1st.
+Anecdotally, we've heard many editors refer to those dates as their markers for the beginning of the spring and fall submission seasons.

 A note for authors: If you come across a law review with an open Scholastica account that reported it is closed for submissions elsewhere (i.e., on its school's website), please contact us to let us know.
 We will reach out to ensure that the law review closes its Scholastica account if it is no longer seeking articles.